 Paul Russell and Company offers restoration, preservation, maintenance, and sales and brokerage services on pre-war through 1960s Mercedes-Benz, Ferrari, Porsche, Bugatti, Alfa Romeo, and other fine European collectibles.

-20 of our cars have won 36 Best of Show honors since our clients first started attending Concours d'Elegance events in 1987.
+22 of our clients' cars have won 40 Best of Show honors since we first started attending Concours d'Elegance events in 1987.
 For more on these and other award winning projects, visit Our Portfolio.

 To stop or restart the slide show, simply click on the main image.
 To jump to any other image, drag the thumbnails along the bottom and then click on the one you want to view.

 Best of Show at Lime Rock Historic Festival